caitlincrews08/Portfolio/README.md

 ## Description
 Hi!
 <br>
 Thanks for checking out my personal portfolio.
-In it you'll find some of my lastest projects and ways to reach me.
+In it you'll find some of my latest projects and ways to reach me.
 I'll be updating this often as I work through my bootcamp!

 ## Link